fmccully/Waal-Intrinsic-Project/README.md

 File List:
 The original data file (anon_waal_dataset3.csv)

-The r script for the cleaning and analysis of the data (anon_Waal model R markdown script.R)
+The r script for the cleaning and analysis of the data (NEW anon WAAL model R markdown script.R)

+The r markdown file used to generate the pdf guide (New anon Waal Model script.Rmd)

-The r markdown file for the cleaning and analysis of the data (anon_Waal Intrinsic Variables and Parental Care Coordination Model Script.pdf).
+The r markdown PDF for the cleaning and analysis of the data (Waal Intrinsic Variables and Parental Care Coordination Rmarkdown.pdf)

 METHODOLOGICAL INFORMATION